Course Requirements

 Third Year MFA Thesis Exhibition Requirements:

 A public presentation of works demonstrating the achievements in the student’s area of specialization must be arranged as part of the annual, spring semester MFA Group Exhibition.
 The candidate, in consultation with the Major Advisor of their review committee, is responsible for selecting the content of the exhibition.
-The exhibition will be laid out by the Graduate Chair (or other Art Dept. representative) in consultation with Urban Arts Space staff.
+The exhibition will be laid out by the Graduate Chair (or other Department of Art representative) in consultation with Urban Arts Space staff.
 Installation and some PR support will be provided by UAS.
-Two student representatives who are elected by Art Department graduate students in the fall, will assist the Graduate Chair in the development of PR, programming and communications related to the exhibition.
+Two student representatives who are elected by Department of Art graduate students in the fall, will assist the Graduate Chair in the development of PR, programming and communications related to the exhibition.